python4mpia/python4mpia/object_orientation/index.rst

 functions into "Objects"

 Non-Object Oriented Programming (Procedural Programming) can be thought of as a long, ordered list of instructions or commands.
-Data is visible to the top-level program, and shepharded through the commands from beginning to end.
+Data is visible to the top-level program, and shepherded through the commands from beginning to end.

 Procedural Example::